-This course will explore the nature of domestic violence; its signs and symptoms and its impact upon individuals, families, and society.
-Training in cultural and ethnic issues, counseling victims and families, intervention, treatment, and recovery processes for those affected by domestic violence.
-Prevention, education, and social policy issues are addressed.
+Students explore the nature of domestic violence along with its signs and symptoms and its impact upon individuals, families, and society.
+Students are trained in cultural and ethnic issues, the counseling of victims and families, intervention, treatment, and recovery processes for those affected by domestic violence.
+Prevention, education, and social policy issues are also addressed.